royby-cyberark/k8s-course/README.md

   * Monitor persistent volumes dashboard: "General/Kubernetes/Persistent Volumes"
   * There are also other flavors of dashboards, e.g. "Nodes" similar to USE node

+# Using NodePort to access services instead of using LoadBalancer